mucsci-students/2022sp-420-BootSnake/README.md

                  Upon finding it, it will return the class object.
                  The primary use of this function is for other non class functions to search for class objects.

+5. ClassNameChecker -  A function that is used by both ClassAdd and ClassRename to check if the entered input is a valid class name.
+It returns "None" in the case that the entered input is invalid.

+ClassTest.py can be run by typing "python ClassTest.py" into the terminal.
+At the moment it can only run tests on ClassAdd due to complications with how AClass is set up.